spiritoffootball/sof-balls/README.md

 # SOF Balls

-Provides provides a Ball Custom Post Type for The Ball website.
+Provides provides a "Ball" Custom Post Type for The Ball website.

 ## Description

-*SOF Balls* is a WordPress plugin that provides a Ball Custom Post Type and associated functionality for The Ball website.
+*SOF Balls* is a WordPress plugin that provides a "Ball" Custom Post Type and associated functionality for The Ball website.

 ## Installation